 Dear Gardening Friends,

 Our seeds are available in packets designed for the home gardener.
-Tomato and pepper packets contain 50100 seeds; bean and pea packets: 3050; most flowers and herbs: 100+.
-The seeds per packet may vary somewhat due to size, type and availability.
-The packets themselves are plain kraft envelopes with label and growing instructions stickered on we do not spend excessive money on coloured packaging believing that the value should be in the seed - not the packet.
+Tomato and pepper packets contain 50100 seeds; bean and pea packets: 2550; most herbs: 100+.
+The number of seeds per packet may vary due to size, type and availability.

-If you are in the Quinte/Belleville area, visit the Village Green store and greenhouse in Foxboro where we maintain a fine selection of locally-made and natural products (e.g. soaps, candles, food items and much more).
-In the spring, we offer thousands of tomato, herb and perennial seedlings for sale (sorry, we do not ship seedlings).
+If you are in the Quinte/Belleville area, visit the Village Green store and greenhouse in Foxboro where we maintain a fine selection of locally-made and natural products (e.g. soaps, candles, food items).
+In the spring, we offer thousands of tomato and herb seedlings for sale.
+(Sorry, we do not ship seedlings.)
 The store is open year-round Tuesdays to Saturdays, 95.
 If you cannot make it to Foxboro, join us at one of the ‘Seedy Saturday/Sunday’ events (Toronto, Ottawa, Perth, Peterborough, Kingston, Picton www.seeds.ca has a complete list of Canadian seedy shows).
 Or visit us at the Peterborough Garden Show on April 79, 2017.
 For more information, call 613-961-0654.

-Karyn Wright, Don McKay .... and our scattered family.
+Karyn Wright, Don McKay .... and the kids and cats.